 4. Pumpkin Gnocchi in Spiced Butter Sauce with Lemon Cashew Cream

-Serve your guests a dish that looks and sounds gourmet but is really easy to make.
-This luscious homemade Pumpkin Gnocchi is blanketed in richly spiced vegan butter sauce and then served with a lemon cashew cream.
+Serve your guests a dish that looks and sounds gourmet but is easy to make.
+This luscious homemade Pumpkin Gnocchi by Rhea Parsons is blanketed in richly spiced vegan butter sauce and then served with lemon cashew cream.
 They’ll think you sweated it out in the kitchen all day.
 Let them.

 5. Stuffed Seitan Roast